khaiprograms/INF2004/README.md

 - FatFs_SPI

 ## How to run
 Change the credentials for the WiFi/Hotspot inside of main.c and use the provided CMakeList.txt to build the project.
 Copy the uf2 file created into the pico.

-For web pages files to be served on the web server, copy the webpage.html and webpage2.html from Files directory into SD card.
+For web pages files to be served on the web server, copy the webpage.html and webpage2.html from Files directory into SD card manually.

 ## References
 Web Server